 Bullying is defined by §TEC 37.0832.
-All employees are required to report student complaints of bullying, including cyber bullying, to the campus principal/director supervisor or the stopwalktalk.org website.
+All employees are required to report student complaints of bullying, including cyber bullying, to Campus Principal/Director/Supervisor or via the Stop It App.
 The district's policy includes definitions and procedures for reporting and investigating bullying of students and is reprinted below:

-BULLYING PROHIBITED The District prohibits bullying as defined by this policy.
+BULLYINGThe District prohibits bullying as defined by this policy.
 Retaliation against anyone involved in the complaint process is a violation of District policy and is prohibited.

-DEFINITION

-Bullying occurs when a student or group of students engages in written or verbal expression, expression through electronic means, or physical conduct that occurs on school property, at a school-sponsored or school-related activity, or in a vehicle operated by the District and that:
+DEFINITION Bullying occurs when a student or group of students engages in written or verbal expression, expression through electronic means, or physical conduct that occurs on school property, at a school-sponsored or school-related activity, or in a vehicle operated by the District and that: